 You’ve likely tasted peppermint in candies like candy canes, as well as plenty of sweet baked goods.
 Unlike its subtler sibling spearmint, bold peppermint is usually the star of any recipe in which it’s featured.

 Along with their unique, refreshing flavors and aromas, mint teas and other mint-derived infusions offer several valuable potential health benefits.
 Keep reading to find out what they are!

-6 Mint Tea Benefits
+6 Benefits of Drinking Mint Tea

 1. Supports Memory, Alertness, and Concentration